 Another question which constantly arises: “What if I don’t want to use my own name?”
 That’s fine, you can use any pen names you like.
 Just use your pen name as the author when you’re uploading your ebook, no one cares.
 Amazon will pay you via your account no matter what name you choose.

 One writer heard that Amazon only allows you three pen names per account, and asked me about it.
 My advice: you need to check with Amazon.
 However, as far as I know, you can use a different name for every book you publish.
 However, if you want to set up an Author Page, then you’re limited to three Author Pages per account.
 Again, please check with Amazon, because Amazon frequently makes changes to its guidelines.

 We’re living in amazing times.
-Three years ago if anyone had suggested that writers could write short stories and make a living, you’d laugh.
+Years ago if anyone had suggested that writers could write short stories and make a living, you’d laugh.
 No one’s laughing now.
 We’re busy writing…

 When discussing publishing short stories and short nonfiction with my students, I’ve found that most are unaware of Kindle Short Reads.
 The category and its sub-categories can seem secret, because you can’t select them; Amazon drops your books into these categories via algorithm.